vr-varad/Blogging-API/README.md

 -   **Real-time comments**: Use WebSockets to provide live updates for comments.

 -   **Likes/Dislikes**: Allow users to like/dislike blog posts.

--   **Full-text search**: Use ElasticSearch for faster search functionality.

 ### 12. **Conclusion**